FRAGGERR/Universal-DB-Analyzer/consolidated_analysis/superheroes_database_consolidated_analysis.md

 ### Integrity Analysis
 - **Referential Integrity:** No foreign keys, so referential integrity is not applicable.
-- **Data Consistency:** Potentially low without constraints or validation rules.
+- **Data Consistency:** Potentially low without constraints on data types and uniqueness.
 - **Completeness Score:** 70/100

 ### Accuracy Indicators
-- Data types are appropriate, but validation is missing.
+- Data types are appropriate, but lack of constraints is a concern.

 ---